nodejs/node/doc/api/path.markdown

 If the `dir` property is not supplied, the `root` property will be used as the `dir` property.
 However, it will be assumed that the `root` property already ends with the platform-dependent path separator.
-In this case, the returned string will be the concatenation fo the `root` property and the `base` property.
+In this case, the returned string will be the concatenation of the `root` property and the `base` property.

 If both the `dir` and the `root` properties are not supplied, then the returned string will be the contents of the `base` property.